 There is Dartmouth Pottery Study Group on Facebook that aims to further the knowledge of Dartmouth Pottery history, the products, the staff and pottery workers before it is forgotten.
 For anyone interested (especially pottery workers) please use this link to the Dartmouth Pottery Study Group and request to join: www.facebook.com/groups/387866154628843/

-In the mid 50’s Dartmouth produced a fish shaped water jug which they called the “Gurgling Jug” which always caused attention.
+In the mid 50’s Dartmouth produced a fish shaped water jug which they called the “Gurgling Jug“ which always caused attention.
 Early Jugs were made in either white clay or finished in a green glaze.
 Later in the production line other colours were used varying from deep blue, red and dark brown.
-Special gurgling jugs were made for the Queen and Prince Philip to celebrate their visit to the Britannia Naval College in 1958.
+Special gurgling jugs were by modelled by Leo Lewis for the Queen and Prince Philip to celebrate their visit to the Britannia Naval College in 1958.
 Many hundreds of the gurgling jugs were made to promote a variety of alcoholic drinks even though it was just to add water.
+Read on for more different periods of Dartmouth Pottery

 The Early Years c1949-1960